 Too Much Power

 Business is already one of the most powerful institutions in our society.
 If it pursued social goals, it would have been even more powerful.
 Society has given more power to business.
 And, this argument against social responsibility states that too much power is not always good.

 Lack of Skills

-But most business leaders are only oriented toward the economic objectives of the organization.
+However, most business leaders are only oriented toward the economic objectives of the organization.
 As such they are poorly qualified to cope with social issues.

 Lack of Accountability

 Political representatives pursue social goals and are held accountable for their actions.
 Such is not the case with business leaders.
-There are no direct lines of social responsibility from the business sectors to the public.
+There are no direct lines of social responsibility from the business sector to the public.